PrimeRFP SCOUT · Agency Intelligence · DOE

 DOE Recompete Pipeline

-Contracts expiring within the next 12–24 months at Department of Energy.
-Incumbent, estimated value, and recompete signals tracked by SCOUT.
+Track contracts expiring in the next 12–24 months at Department of Energy— incumbents, estimated value, and recompete signals — in SCOUT's live pipeline.

 Frequently Asked Questions — Department of Energy Contracting